jazzband/django-axes/README.rst

 Issues
 ======

-* Why is Axes not capturing my failed login attempt?
+You may find that Axes is not capturing my failed login attempt.
 It may be that you need to manually add watch_login to your login url.
 For example, in your urls.py::

     ...